Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features (feature service)/README.md

 ## How it works

-An `AGSFeature` instance is added to an `AGSServiceFeatureTable` which then pushes that new feature to the server.
+An `AGSFeature` instance is added to an `AGSServiceFeatureTable`.
+Apply edits on the `ServiceGeodatabase` which contains the feature table to push the edits to the server.

-1. Create an `AGSServiceFeatureTable` from a URL.
+1. Create and load an `AGSServiceFeatureTable`  with a feature service URL.
+2. Get the `AGSServiceFeatureTable` from the service geodatabase.
-2. Create an `AGSFeatureLayer` derived from the `AGSServiceFeatureTable` instance.
+3. Create an `AGSFeatureLayer` from the service feature table.
-3. Create an `AGSFeature` with attributes and a location using the `AGSServiceFeatureTable`.
+4. Create an `AGSFeature` with attributes and a location using the `AGSServiceFeatureTable`.
-4. Add the `AGSFeature` to the `AGSServiceFeatureTable`.
+5. Add the `AGSFeature` to the `AGSServiceFeatureTable`.
-5. Use `AGSServiceFeatureTable.applyEdits(completion:)` to apply edits to the `AGSServiceFeatureTable`, which will upload the new feature to the online service.
+6. Apply edits to the `AGSServiceGeodatabase` by calling `AGSServiceFeatureTable.applyEdits(completion:)`, which will upload the new feature to the online service.

 ## Relevant API